+The table below shows all the available Shimano Dura-Ace and XTR rotors.
 All three rotors are cross-compatible with each other.

-Rotor Design
+Rotor design

 The rotors use the Shimano ICE and Freeza Technologies for efficient heat dissipation.
 The main difference lies in their design.

-Dura-Ace rotor design
+Dura-Ace rotor design (RT-CL900, SM-RT900)

-XTR rotor design
+XTR rotor design (RT-MT900)

-- Cooling fins are placed where needed most, with larger gaps between the fins and arms.
+The cooling fins are placed where needed most, with larger gaps between the fins and arms.

 Braking performance

-Rotor weight
+Rotor weight and sizes

 One of the main reasons cyclists, especially the weight weenies, prefer the XTR rotors is because it’s lighter.

-The Dura-Ace RT-CL900 and SM-RT900 have the same overall weight of 210g with a 160mm front and 140mm rear combination.
+Both the Dura-Ace rotors (RT-CL900 and SM-RT900) have the same overall weight of 210g with a 160mm front and 140mm rear combination.
+The Dura-Ace rotors are available in 140mm and 160mm sizes.

-A road bike with 160mm front and 140mm rear rotor could save up to 20g just by switching to XTR rotors.
+A road bike with a 160mm front and 140mm rear rotor could save up to 20g just by switching to XTR rotors.

 Series | Model no. | Rotor size | Weight |